-We will break down the difference between Medicare Advantage and Medigap as you research which policy is right for you.
+We break down the differences between Medicare Advantage and Medigap policies to help you decide which policy is right for you.

 Medicare is a federal health insurance program that was created in 1965 as a way to provide coverage for Americans over the age of 65.
 The program also allows coverage for people younger than 65 who have disabilities and qualify for Social Security Disability Insurance.

 Medicare Part A covers inpatient hospital stays, skilled nursing facilities, some home health visits and hospice care.